The NCME Network

 Co-founders collaborating from UCL and Imperial, Professor Harveen Chugh and Victoria Nicholl

-The NCME celebrated its 4th birthday in May 2024!
+The NCME is coming up to its 5th birthday in May 2025!

 Entrepreneurship educators and programme maangers attended our EEUK event in London, April 2023

-The NCME has members from around the globe and is growing!
+The NCME has over 100 members from around the globe and is growing!

 NCME Members